syncthing/docs/users/faq.rst

 If you want a custom theme or a completly different GUI, you can add your own.
 By default, Syncthing will look for a directory ``gui`` inside the Syncthing home folder.
-To change the directory to look for themes, you neeed to set the STGUIASSETS environment variable.
+To change the directory to look for themes, you need to set the STGUIASSETS environment variable.
 To get the concrete directory, run syncthing with the ``-paths`` parameter.
 It will print all the relevent paths, including the "GUI override directory".